Wars of the Roses:

 and such who popularized the image of warring roses for Renaissance

 readers.
-In actual point of fact, during the medieval War of
+In actual point of fact, during the late medieval Wars of

 the Roses, neither faction cared much about the roses.
 The red

 and white roses were only insignia worn as part of the household